 that's midnight on Thursday of the following week (note midnight,

 not 6:00am the next day!).
 Solutions will be available a few days

 after the due date, once you have submitted the assignment online.

 course calendar for the specific dates.

-be sure to start early and leave enough time to debug your
+early and leave enough time to debug your implementation before

-checkoff interviews during the semester, lasting 15-20 minutes

-each on average, which you must
+during the semester, lasting 10 minutes on average, which you must

 complete with your assigned TA on or before the dates specified on

 the problem set.
 Your TA will contact you to schedule these

 Completing the interviews is a pre-requisite for passing the

 grade; we will not grant "incompletes" for missing

 After your PSet has been graded, your score and any comments from